Translation of the Final Fantasy IV Documents on Settings Book

 The Baronian Army has newly established a "Black Mage Corps" and a "White Mage Corps".

 A Japanese-style bow said to have been used by the hero Nasu no Yoichi.
-[Note: Nasu no Yoichi was a Genji archer in the Genji-Heike clan wars of the twelfth century.
-He was famed for shooting a sacred fan pinned to the mast of an enemy sailing ship in stormy waters from a distance of about 70 meters at the battle of Yashima.
-Further info is available here and here.]
-Its accuracy is mediocre, but it's powerful enough to fell an enemy with a single volley.
-It also is said to possess strange powers that decrease attack power but increase the power of other equipment.
+[Note: Nasu no Yoichi was an archer in the Genpei War of the twelfth century.
+He was famed for allegedly shooting a fan pinned to the mast of an enemy sailing ship in stormy waters from a distance of about 70 meters at the battle of Yashima.]
+Its accuracy is only middling, but once it connects, it's powerful enough to fell an enemy with a single volley.
+Not only does it pack a punch in battle, but it also is said to possess strange powers that increase your strength when equipped.

 A wooden bow infused with elfin magic; it boosts one's agility and wisdom when equipped.
 It possesses high magic resistance and is very effective against magic-user types.
 When used as an item, it unleashes a burst of magic power.